bixb922/crank-organ/doc-software/README.md

 ## Error log

 The "Show log" button will show the latest error log.
 Look at the log if the neopixel led flashes red, or if you see some malfunction.
 Several past log files are stored in the data folder.
 They can also be accessed wit the [File Manager](#file-manager).
-The time in the log file starts with 00:00:00, but if connected to a router or cell phone hot spot with internet access, the microcontroller acquires current time information, and the log time is shown in UTC.
-The "time zone" parameter on the configuration page can assign another (fixed) time zone, if you really want to look at the log in local time.

 If there is some problem, please post the relevant part of the error log in a Github issue, with previous history, and the description of the situation here on Github (section: Issues).
 I'd like to fix issues that crop up.